KOTOR-Community-Portal/mod-builds/content/macos.md

 *Homebrew* should take a while.
 That's because it will get the source code for *XQuartz* and compile it, that is, make the code into an app.

-*(Note: Homebrew commands to install packages may change from time to time.
-So if Homebrew complains, read the feedback carefully and if it is too cryptic, google it.)*
+***NOTE***: *Homebrew commands to install packages may change from time to time.
+So if Homebrew complains, read the feedback carefully and if it is too cryptic, google it*

 ___